FabricMC/fabric-docs/versions/1.21.10/develop/items/potions.md

 ### Registering the Potion {#registering-the-potion}

-In our initializer, we will use the `FabricBrewingRecipeRegistryBuilder.BUILD` event to register our potion using the `BrewingRecipeRegistry.registerPotionRecipe` method.
+In our initializer, we will use the `FabricPotionBrewingBuilder.BUILD` event to register our potion using the `PotionBrewing.addMix` method.

 @[code lang=java transclude={29-40}](@/reference/1.21.10/src/main/java/com/example/docs/potion/ExampleModPotions.java)

-`registerPotionRecipe` takes 3 parameters:
+`addMix` takes 3 parameters:

 - `Holder<Potion> input` - The starting potion's registry entry.
 Usually this can be a Water Bottle or an Awkward Potion.
 - `Item item` - The item which is the main ingredient of the potion.